 If your teeth are dingier yellow than pearly white or you’ve noticed some shifting happening in your mouth, don’t worry.
 You don’t have to grin and bear the bad news.
 Though discolored teeth, receding gums, and chips and gaps are signs of getting older, there are many things you can do to handle aging teeth.

 Teeth have a tough job, and not everyone likes the effects of decades of wear and tear.
-According to dentists, top aging teeth issues include discoloration, crowding or gaps, and loss of enamel.
+According to dentists, some of the top aging teeth issues include discoloration, crowding or gaps, and loss of enamel.
 Dr. Ramin Tabib of NYC Smile Design says that the last item on the list can result in darker teeth and shorter teeth, and shorter teeth can move.
 That leads to a whole host of issues, he says, including crowding, overlapping, and gaps.

 Gum recession is also common among older adults.
 When gums recede, the roots of the teeth can be exposed, says Dr. Tabib.
 Not only does it look unappealing, but it can lead to tooth damage or tooth loss if left untreated.
 Tackling these age-related issues usually requires a multipronged approach that takes into account aesthetic, functional, and health concerns.